bateramos/rusty-german/README.md

 #### To run
 Have docker installed

-First build: docker build -t rusty-german .
+First build: `docker build -t rusty-german .`

-Then run it: docker run -i -t rusty-german
+Then run it: `docker run -i -t rusty-german`
-run: `docker build -t rusty-german . && docker run -i -t rusty-german`